 So, I considered the anemone and considered its syllables, and considered the way they decayed in my mouth.
 They're not bird seeds.
 It's not a passerine's beak.
 It's not a nuthatch, sealed in a jar that weeps with humidity, a jar that even now I'm lifting from the shelf but will fall.
 It'll slip and it will smash into pieces, eventually.
 The jar's heavy and my hands?
 Incoherent at best.
 The asphalt'll off-gas and you'll be able to smell it, like you can from the desk at the motel.
 The motel in Spanish, Ontario.
 The motel clerk looks like my grandfather's girlfriend, so she comped us the double and ignored the anemone.

 So I gave her a name and I crawled in her beak.
 She was a bird or invertebrate, but I can’t remember.
 I do remember pressing my flesh into curls.
 They were brittle or boneless, but I can’t remember.
 I pressed on the lid from below.
 I know I remember the lid.
 It was rubberized ring-locked and perfectly perfectly still.
 My hands wept.
 The glass wept with humility.
 Lake Huron, from the parking lot, wept.
 They comped us the double and wept.

-I'm able to sleep without falling.
+So, I'm able to sleep without falling.
 My feet end in wires that twist around branches and keep me in place until New Year’s.
-But you know sleep is coming, anemone.
+You know sleep is coming, anemone.
 The first day you bled you were certain.
-The first day you braided your hair.
+The first time you braided your hair.
 Sleep is not a jar.
 Sleep is the enemy’s well-threaded ring.